eclipse-arrowhead/core-java-spring/README.md

 POST /gateway/connect_provider
 ```

-Creates a Socket and Message queue between the given Relay and Provider and return the necesarry connection informations.
+Creates a Socket and Message queue between the given Relay and Provider and returns the necessary connection information.

 <a name="datastructures_gatewayproviderconnectionrequest" />